gauravcodepro/streamlit-up-application/README.md

  streamlit run streamlitapplication.py
 ```
  ![slum configurator1](https://github.com/gauravcodepro/streamlit-up-application/blob/main/slurm.png)

+ - if you leave everything empty then it will give a default configuration file.
  ![slum configurator1](https://github.com/gauravcodepro/streamlit-up-application/blob/main/slurm1.png)

  - No need of any modules files to load.
 Just select your module and it will dynamically updated the selected list to show all the sub modules listed under that module.